metadriverse/metadrive/README.md

 - 🎏 **Lightweight**: Extremely easy to download, install and run in almost all platforms.
 - 📷 **Realistic**: Accurate physics simulation and multiple sensory inputs.
 - 🚀 **Efficient**: Up to 500 simulation step per second and easy to parallel.
-- 🗺 **Open-ended**: Support generating infinite scenes and configuring various traffic, vehicle, and environmental settings.
+- 🗺 **Compositionality**: Support generating infinite scenes and configuring various traffic, vehicle, and environmental settings.

 <img src="docs/images/panel.jpg">